James Callaghan: Other policies

+The Home Purchase Assistance and Housing Corporation Guarantee Act 1978 gave help to first-time home buyers.
+The Inner Urban Areas Act 1978 allowed local authorities to assist declining industrial areas and central government provided new subsidies to those inner city areas with the most problems, while the 1978 Finance Act introduced profit-sharing schemes.
+The Consumer Safety Act 1978 protected consumers from purchasing potentially harmful goods, On the 3rd of April 1979 the number of hours that lone parents had to work to qualify for Family Income Supplement was reduced from 30 to 24 per week.

+In 1977, Callaghan's government also nationalised the shipbuilding industry, creating British Shipbuilders, and the aircraft industry, creating British Aerospace.

 During his first year in office, Callaghan started what has since become known as 'The Great Debate', when he spoke at Ruskin College, Oxford, about the 'legitimate concerns' of the public about the quality of education in the nation's maintained schools.
 This discussion led to greater involvement of the government, through its ministries, in the curriculum and administration of state education, leading to the eventual introduction of the National curriculum some ten years later.
-Early in his premiership he caused controversy with the appointment of Peter Jay, his then son-in-law as the British Ambassador to the United States.
+In 1977 he caused controversy with the appointment of Peter Jay, his then son-in-law as the British Ambassador to the United States.

-Callaghan's time as prime minister was dominated by the troubles in running a government with a minority in the House of Commons: he was forced to make deals with minor parties to survive—including the Lib–Lab pact, and he had been forced to accept a referendum on devolution in Scotland as well as one in Wales (the former went in favour but did not reach the required majority, and the latter went heavily against).
-He also became prime minister at a time when Britain was suffering from double-digit percentage inflation and rising unemployment.
-He responded to the economic crises by adopting deflationary policies to reduce inflation, and cutting public expenditure—a precursor to the monetarist economic policies that the next government, a Conservative one led by Margaret Thatcher, would pursue to ease the crises.
+Proposed 1978 election

-Despite the economic difficulties faced by the government, over the summer of 1978 (shortly after the end of the Lib–Lab pact) most opinion polls showed Labour ahead, and the expectation grew that Callaghan would call an autumn election that would have given him a second term in office until autumn 1983.
-The economy had also started to show signs of recovery by this time.
-1978 was a year of economic recovery for Britain, with inflation falling to single digits, unemployment declining during the year, and general living standards going up by more than 8%.
+Over the summer of 1978, most opinion polls showed Labour with a lead of up to five points, and the expectation grew that Callaghan would call an autumn snap election, which would have given him a second term in office until autumn 1983.
+The economy had started to improve by this time: 1978 was a year of economic recovery for Britain, with inflation falling to single digits, unemployment declining during the year from a peak of 1.5 million in the third quarter of 1977, to 1.3 million a year later, and general living standards going up by more than 8%.
 Famously, he strung along the opposition and was expected to make his declaration of election in a broadcast on 7 September 1978.
-His decision to put off the election was seen by many at the time as a sign of his domination of the political scene and he ridiculed his opponents by singing old-time music hall star Vesta Victoria's song "Waiting at the Church" at that month's Trades Union Congress meeting.
-This was celebrated at the time but has since been interpreted as one of the greatest moments of hubris in modern British politics.
-Callaghan intended to convey the message that he had not promised an election, but many at the conference misinterpreted it.
-The next day (6 September 1978), the conference voted to set up an election fund, and The Times reported that the cabinet meeting scheduled for 7 September 1978 would see an announcement of a general election on 5 October 1978.
+Instead he announced that the election would be delayed until the following year, which was met with almost universal surprise.
+His decision not to call an election was seen by many as a sign of his dominance of the political scene and he ridiculed his opponents by singing old-time music hall star Vesta Victoria's song "Waiting at the Church" at that month's Trades Union Congress meeting.
+This was celebrated by the TUC but has since been interpreted as a moment of hubris.
+Callaghan intended to convey the message that he had not promised an election.

+Callaghan's failure to call an election during 1978 was later widely seen as a political miscalculation; indeed, he himself later admitted that not calling an election was an error of judgement.
+However, private polling by the Labour Party in the autumn of 1978 had shown the two main parties with about the same level of support.